Tuhamii/Androids-Programming/README.md

 # List of Android Apps I made for education purposes.

 ### Firt List include books from [The Big Nerd Ranch Guide - 2nd Edition]
-Total of 8 apps to explore the Android operating system.

 * GeoQuiz - App
   * Explore Fundamentals of Android projects, Activity, layouts, and explicit intents.